-Waking up in the morning, post super refreshing outdoor shower, I made my way to the breakfast buffet for a cup of coffee and then went on a little hike on the trails around the resort.
-There are many trails of various difficulty, and some are even ideal for mountain biking.
+Waking up in the morning, post super refreshing outdoor shower, I made my way to the breakfast buffet for a cup of coffee and then went on a bit of hike on the trails around the resort.
+There are many trails of various difficulties, and some are even ideal for mountain biking.

 Zip Lining and Canopy Tours

-Zip lining is available at the resort both to guests (for an additional fee) and to people just coming to the resort for daytime activities.
+Ziplining is available at the resort to guests (for an additional fee), and people were just coming for the daytime activities.
 The 2-hour zip line and canopy tour include eight zip lines, two suspension bridges, 14 platforms and a 40-foot rappel.

 Luxury Glamping Worth the Splurge